Privacy & Security - NeuroSwitcher Pro Beta

 What NeuroSwitcher sends, what stays local, and how to turn telemetry off.

 NeuroSwitcher is a keyboard utility, so trust has to be explicit.
 The beta is currently unsigned, but the runtime is designed around local processing and minimal release-quality metrics.
+The optional AI features can use a cloud backend — that path is opt-in and described in plain words below.

 Typed text stays local Wrong-layout detection, correction, transliteration, dictionaries, and suggestion logic run on your Windows PC.